1sergiogarciap/1sergiogarciap/README.md

 I'm an IT engineer and fullstack web developer, passionate about learning new things.

 * 🌍  I'm based in Mexico
-* 🧠  I'm learning React
+* 🧠  I'm learning MERN stack
 * 🃏  I'm magician in my free time

 ### Things i'm good at